 You may be tempted to just wipe or scrub the inside of your washer without running a service wash, but this isn’t guaranteed to kill off any mold or bacteria.
 Also, running the service wash with either the tub cleaner or vinegar and baking soda will make sure that the parts of the washer you can’t access also get cleaned.

-Does washing our dog’s bedding in the washing machine contaminate the unit for subsequent loads of laundry?
+Does washing our dog’s bedding in the washing machine contaminate the machine

 If you have a dog, you might be wondering how best to wash their bedding.
 The good news is that most dog’s bedding is machine washable, although you’ll have to check the label to make sure.